arbrandes/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

        useful for software programming courses where learners are asked to submit complex code.
      - Provisional support
-   * - :ref:`Full Screen Image`
-     - Learners can enlarge an image in the entire browser window.
-This tool is useful for detailed images that are easier to view when enlarged.
-     - Full support
-   * - :ref:`Gene Explorer`
-     - The gene explorer (GeneX) simulates the transcription, splicing, processing, and translation of a small hypothetical eukaryotic gene.
-       Learners make specific mutations in a gene sequence, and this tool calculates and displays the effects of the mutations on the mRNA and protein.
-     - Not supported
    * - :ref:`Google Calendar Tool`
      - Learners see a Google calendar embedded in your course.
 You can use a Google calendar to share quiz dates, office hours, or other schedules of